cloe-tang/splunk-ingest-action/README.md

 Step 3: Verify that the data is also going into Splunk Indexer.

-## Masking IP for data going to S3
+## Masking IP for data going to S3.
+Data going to Splunk Enterprise unmask

 Step 1: Edit the rule_cyberark ruleset.
 Remove the AWS S3 under Route to Destination